CapricanDRJ/HadesStarCommunityData/docs/corp/86135933491fcabc312904612bdca55124f9265aa6a5f3cb42f66427020fdb0b/index.md

 ```
 Join our discord for help with building your system to be awesome.
 Jo
 in our White Star battles as soon as you build a scanner to gain expe
-rience and have some fun!}
+rience and have some fun!
 ```
 ### [Discord](https://discord.gg/WKKwkbPsya)
 ### Whitestar Bonus ✅